grigorjevas/Discogs-marketplace-scraper/README.md

 - `parse_item` - uses parser functions to parse required fields from the item page
 - `export_to_csv` - exports a csv file to current working dir

+#### Limitations
+You can only scrape a maximum of 10 000 items in one go due to the way the website pagination is built.
+Anything past page 40 will result in a 404 error, so unless Discogs fix this bug, 10 000 is the limit.

 ## Troubleshooting
-If you encounter an `IndexError` in Google Colab, please check your package versions against `requirements.txt`, it is very likely that you might need to install newer version of BeautifulSoup.
+If you encounter an `IndexError` in Google Colab, please check your package versions against `requirements.txt`, it is very likely that you might need to install newer version of a package.
 You can do it like so:
 ```
-! pip install beautifulsoup4==4.9.3
+! pip install packagename==version
 ```

 ## License